James Francis Hurley (1885-1962)

 Australian documentary photographer and Antarctic explorer

-- 1914-16 – Official photographer for Earnest Shackleton's Imperial Trans-Antarctic Expedition
+- 1914-16 – Official photographer for Ernest Shackleton's Imperial Trans-Antarctic Expedition

 - 1917-18 – World War 1 photographer and Captain in the Australian Imperial Forces